Adirondack High Peaks: Origin

 The list of peaks was originally compiled by the mountaineers Herbert Clark, Bob Marshall, and George Marshall, with input from Russell Carson.
 The Marshall brothers wished to climb every notable peak in the Adirondacks, which they accomplished with Clark between 1918 and 1925.
 The criteria used were that all peaks should be at least 4000 ft in elevation and either have 300 ft of prominence or 0.75 mi of distance from another peak.
-Several exceptions to these rules were made to include or exclude peaks based on their preferences; Gray Peak, Wright Peak, Armstrong Mountain, Upper Wolfjaw Mountain, and South Dix were included but did not meet either the prominence or distance rule, while Little Marcy, Yard Mountain, and two then-unnamed peaks were excluded.
+Several exceptions to these rules were made to include or exclude peaks based on their preferences; Gray Peak, Wright Peak, Armstrong Mountain, Upper Wolfjaw Mountain, and South Dix were included but did not meet either the prominence or distance rule, while Little Marcy, Yard Mountain, and two then-unnamed peaks were excluded despite meeting both.
 Later surveys revealed that Blake Peak, Cliff Mountain, Couchsachraga Peak, and Nye Mountain are under 4,000 feet in elevation.
 A survey in the mid-20th century measured the elevation of MacNaughton Mountain as exactly 4,000 ft, but a more recent survey listed the mountain at 3,983 ft.
 No mountains have been removed or added to the list since the 1920s due to tradition.

 Location

-All but three of the peaks are located in central and northern Essex County, primarily south of Lake Placid and Keene Valley.
+All but four of the peaks are located in central and northern Essex County, primarily south of Lake Placid and Keene Valley.
 The others are just to the west in Franklin County.
 All of the summits are on land owned by New York State as part of its Forest Preserve.
 42 are in a vast tract of nearly 300,000 acre known as the High Peaks Wilderness Area, subdivided into central (26 peaks) and outer (16 peaks) zones.
 Nine of the peaks in the outer zone are in an area formerly known as the Dix Mountain Wilderness Area, which was added to the High Peaks Wilderness in 2018.
 Giant Mountain and Rocky Peak Ridge are in the adjacent Giant Mountain Wilderness Area.
 Whiteface Mountain and Esther Mountain are north of Lake Placid in the Wilmington Wild Forest.